 (C) STUDENT (AND FAMILY) ACADEMIC PLANNING AND CAREER COUNSELING: Provide college and career counseling, advising, and academic planning.
 Services might include workshops to help parents learn new techniques to improve their children's academic performance.

 Projects could provide leadership development activities for parents to learn about available student services, and hone their advocacy skills to support their children.
-Activities may include evening, weekend, and summer programs with families together or in breakout groups of students and adults that address:

-- (a) Maryland high school graduation requirements; - (b) Benefits of attending college; - (c) What to take for college preparation and admission; - (d) How to prepare for college visits; - (e) Financial aid activities that including searching for scholarships and financial planning; and - (f) Participation in events/activities that highlight jobs/careers.
+Activities may include evening, weekend, and summer programs with families together or in breakout groups of students and adults that address: (a) Maryland high school graduation requirements; (b) Benefits of attending college; (c) What to take for college preparation and admission; (d) How to prepare for college visits; (e) Financial aid activities that including searching for scholarships and financial planning; and (f) Participation in events/activities that highlight jobs/careers.
 Additional options include college visits, student career exploration activities, and paid/volunteer internships.
 There is a preference for projects that make a clear connection between careers and course/college choices.
 Projects should enable students to produce concrete products and/or gain new experience.
 Applicants implementing this service MUST provide evidence of project success by comparing the percent of gain from pre- and post-survey results from both students and their parents.

-STANDARDIZED DATAGrant recipients will be required to utilize the same standard definitions for all programs and services provided for students and parents/families.COLLECTION CATEGORIESAdapted from the collaborative efforts of the National Council for Community and Education Partnerships (NCCEP) and the College and Career Readiness Evaluation Consortium (CCREC), these definitions foster consistent data collection and reporting.
-(See Appendix F)

-SERVICE Maryland GEAR UP schools as approved by the U.S. Department of Education.
+STANDARDIZED DATA COLLECTION CATEGORIES Grant recipients will be required to utilize the same standard definitions for all programs and services provided for students and parents/families.
+Adapted from the collaborative efforts of the National Council for Community and Education Partnerships (NCCEP) and the College and Career Readiness Evaluation Consortium (CCREC), these definitions foster consistent data collection and reporting.
+(See Appendix F) Service Regions: Maryland GEAR UP schools as approved by the U.S. Department of Education.
 The Maryland GEAR UP school districts are Baltimore City, Dorchester, and Wicomico Counties.
-In addition, Prince George's County is eligible to receive service based on the eligibility charts in Appendix A.

-- (1) ≥43.2% or higher FARM in feeder middle schools - (2) Two (2) or more FARM students' MCAP scores Maryland's MCAP average - a.
-Algebra II Mathematics < 10.5% - b.
-10th Grade English/Language Arts <23.9% - (3) College remediation rates of high school graduates by place of residence ≥51.7% - (4) Percent of high school graduates or higher (Persons age 25+ 2012-2016) are <89.8% - (5) Percent of bachelor's degree or higher (Persons age 25+ 2012-2016) are <39.0%
+In addition, Prince George's County is eligible to receive service based on the eligibility charts in Appendix A. (1) ≥35.3% or higher FARM in feeder middle schools (2) Two (2) or more FARM students' MCAP scores ≤ Maryland's MCAP average a.
+Algebra I Mathematics ≤ 11.1% b.
+10th Grade English/Language Arts ≤24.4% (3) College remediation rates of high school graduates by place of residence ≥48.9% (4) Percent of high school graduates or higher (Persons age 25+ 2013-2017) are ≤89.8% (5) Percent of bachelor's degree or higher (Persons age 25+ 2013-2017) are ≤39.0% See charts on page 32-33 for GEAR UP and non-GEAR UP high schools that meet eligibility requirements.

-See charts on page 32-33 for GEAR UP and non-GEAR UP high schools that meet eligibility requirements.
+schools that meet eligibility requirements.

-STUDENTS Maryland GEAR UP students in Baltimore City, Dorchester, Wicomico, and SERVED: Prince George's County (based on eligibility criteria).
+S TUDENTS Maryland GEAR UP students in Baltimore City, Dorchester, Wicomico, and SERVED: Prince George's County (based on eligibility criteria).